kimhermosillo/solace-assignment/DISCUSSION.md

 - Of course.. unit tests.

 These aren’t critical for a 2 hour take home but would significantly elevate patient experience.

+As far as BE perf:

+- Add support for sorting by years of experience, city, or last name (?sort=yearsOfExperience&dir=asc).

+- Query params for degree, city, specialty, and experience range (?city=Denver&minYears=5).

+- Performance testing.

+- Return structured API errors, validate query params, and handle bad inputs gracefully.